crdandre/literature-reviewer/README.md

 - OAI API package, ell, langchain to be supported
 - OAI API chats use OpenRouter only for now, specify provider as the company that offers it.
 I.e. gpt-4o-mini through OpenRouter is still Model("gpt-4o-mini","OpenAI") because the model name within OpenRouter is still "openai/gpt-4o-mini".
 The API call is just made to OpenRouter's endpoint instead.

-The steps followed in AI-Scientist are:
-Similarly, the steps that would make sense in this case are:

-## Some possible steps.
-Formalize the task list soon.

-- [ ] Extract PDF text with RAG and Semantic Scholar search in mind
-- [ ] Set-up databases for text embeddings and chat history
-- [ ] Embed topic info/known corpus in vector DB
----
-- [ ] Search for similar papers using Semantic Scholar
-- [ ] Extract salient themes, gaps, unanswered questions, proposed useful future directions, etc.
-- [ ] Analyze the output of the above step to review and sort the found themes by novelty and feasibility
----
-- [ ] Rate Limit Handling

 ## Issues
 - Dependency conflict with ell-ai, langchain, and numpy - the first two have no overlapping versions of the 3rd.
 Starting with langchain for now...